Appelcloud/Scripts/AuthMethodAudit/README.md

   - Uses Graph Places (rooms/workspaces) to identify resource email addresses
   - Excludes unlicensed accounts to catch most shared mailboxes
 - Pass `-IncludeResources` to include these accounts and avoid requesting Places permissions

-## License Check (P1/P2)

-The script verifies Entra ID P1/P2 via `subscribedSkus`.
-If not found, it stops with an error.
-If you prefer a warning‑only mode, you can adapt the function `Test-EntraP1Requirement` accordingly.

 ## Troubleshooting